shorsher/developer-challenge/README.md

 # Frontend Challenge
 Build a frontend to interact with the Kaleido blockchain backend.
 [You have 2 options](https://github.com/kaleido-io/frontend-challenge/blob/master/README.md#building-your-application)

+Good luck, have fun.
+Please share your final project on public github.

 This repository will generate the Consortium, Environments, and Nodes required for this challenge.
 Just follow these steps.
 ## Setting Up The Blockchain
 1. Sign up for an account on [Kaleido](https://console.kaleido.io/)